riclarsson/Pythonic-DISORT/README.md

 # Introduction
-The PythonicDISORT package is a Discrete Ordinates Solver for the (1D) Radiative Transfer Equation in a single or multi-layer plane-parallel atmosphere.
+The PythonicDISORT package is a Discrete Ordinates Solver for the (1D) Radiative Transfer Equation in a plane-parallel, horizontally homogeneous atmosphere.
 It is coded entirely in Python 3 and is a reimplementation instead of a wrapper.
 While PythonicDISORT has been optimized for speed, it will naturally be slower than similar FORTRAN algorithms.
 On the other hand, PythonicDISORT should be easier to install, use, and modify than FORTRAN-based Discrete Ordinates Solvers.

-PythonicDISORT is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, isotropic internal sources (thermal sources), Dirichlet boundary conditions (diffuse flux boundary sources), Bi-Directional Reflectance Function (BDRF) for surface reflection, and more.
+PythonicDISORT is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: multi-layer solver, delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, direct beam source, isotropic internal source (blackbody emission), Dirichlet boundary conditions (diffuse flux boundary sources), Bi-Directional Reflectance Function (BDRF) for surface reflection, and more.
-In addition, upon the request of a user, we added a subroutine to calculate actinic fluxes and we are open to further feature requests as well as feedback.
+In addition, we added a subroutine to calculate actinic fluxes to satisfy a user request and we are open to further feature requests as well as feedback.

 You may contact me, Dion, through dh3065@columbia.edu.

 Our **GitHub repository:** https://github.com/LDEO-CREW/Pythonic-DISORT also includes our F2PY-wrapped Stamnes DISORT (version 4.0.99) in the `disort4.0.99_f2py` directory.
 The original was downloaded from http://www.rtatmocn.com/disort/.
-The wrapper is inspired by https://github.com/kconnour/pyRT_DISORT.
+Our wrapper is inspired by https://github.com/kconnour/pyRT_DISORT.

 # Documentation
 https://pythonic-disort.readthedocs.io/en/latest/